ayatmaulana/doppler-go-runtime/README.md

 ## 🌴&nbsp; Usage

-Before you use this package, make sure you have an `doppler.yaml` file in your root project folder with this content
+Before you use this package, make sure you have an `doppler.yaml` file in your root project folder with this content (ref: [https://docs.doppler.com/docs/project-templates](https://docs.doppler.com/docs/project-templates))

 ```yaml
 setup: